 As bloggers, it can be easy to get stuck in the numbers game.
 We see a blogger with high numbers and we immediately assume that what they have to say is valuable and is well-received and respected.
-I’m currently looking at the twitter account of a blogger who has 37.3K followers on twitter.
+I’m currently looking at the twitter account of a blogger who has 37.3K followers on twitter as of now, but spent most of the initial days to buy twitter followers instantly.
 Do you hear me?
 That. is. a. crap-ton. of. followers.
 But most of her tweets only have 3-4 engagements.
 Roughly .008% of the people following her engage with any of her tweets.
 She DOES post a lot, but still.

 For some people the numbers are REALLY important.
 For example, I’ve been working hard on trying to drive traffic to my blog.
 Would I like the comments?
 Yes.
 Comments to this blog are like applause to Tinkerbell; I need them to keep going.
 BUT.
 The thing I daily check for growth isn’t my comment number, it’s my Google Analytics.
 Well, more specifically my Google Adsense.
 I’m trying to create posts worth reading and engaging with WHILE convincing people to come look.
 It’s like being one of fifteen kids who built a volcano at a science fair.
 Yeah, there are tons of things that are basically the same but does their lava come infused with glitter?
 Mine is a little different, come look.

 Numbers and influence aren’t necessarily the same thing.
 I was recently looking at someone’s Twitter and my first thought was…

 Your twitter followers aren’t your fans.[bctt tweet=”Your twitter followers aren’t your fans. “]